Otto Franklin Graham was born on 13th February 1893 in Southampton, Ontario.

-The rest of the family were living at 850, Carrie St, Nanaimo, British Columbia.
-The head of the household is shown as Violet Graham age 32, her brother Jasper Aberdeen of single status was an Undertaker by trade.Gordon, age 21 a Marine Firman by trade and Marjorie Eleanor was 14 years of age and a scholar.
+The rest of the family was living at 850, Carrie St, Nanaimo, British Columbia.
+The head of the household is shown as Violet Graham aged 32.
+Her brother Jasper Aberdeen of single status was an Undertaker by trade.Gordon, aged 21 was a Marine Firman by trade and Marjorie Eleanor was 14 years of age and a scholar.

 William Graham (Otto’s father) died on 13th August 1951 age 84